wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 * Now the minimum required WordPress version is 3.0
 * Moved the User Guide to a contextual help on top of the options page
+* Added a link to the settings page in the plugins page
 * Improved the class name for ul elements

 = 2.3 =